dirakx1/MoneyOnTangle/README.md

 # MoneyOnTangle

-Transfer stablecoins  on the tangle.
+Transfer Stablecoins  on the tangle.

 Money transactions can be represented as data transfer into the tangle,